 A minimum of 2-3 hours a week, in addition to the 2 taught hours, should be devoted to French outside the classroom to complete work set by the tutor, assignments on grammar structures, learn and revise vocabulary and practise reading, writing, and listening skills.

 How are the total Learning Hours per module achieved?

 10 credits = 100 hours, 20 credits = 200 hours

 Feedback will be given through:

-- A 5-min (approx.) oral presentation and discussion in week 10.
+- A 5-min (approx.) oral presentation and discussion.
 Students will prepare a topic in advance, by agreement with tutor, for this presentation.
 They will be able to use one page of A4, containing key words only, to assist with their presentation.
 The page of notes should be approved beforehand by the tutor.